HomeTriviaScientistsFrancis Crick

 3.

-Crick was an atheist who famously said the soul is a myth.
+Francis Crick was an atheist who argued that human consciousness is a product of brain activity.

 Click to reveal answer ›